tomasbjerre/dictator-builder/dictatableconfig.md

 The object is an array with all elements of the type `string`.

+### `haveLineContainingFile` (array)

+Will be added to the end of the file if not found.
+This works just like haveLineContaining but will respect the .dictatorConfig.json ignore.

+The object is an array with all elements of the type `string`.

 ### `itShould` (string)

 A path that should EXIST or NOT_EXIST.